ketuahutan/Keyboard-Automation-/README.md

 Depends on your system configuration

 # Conclusion
-I do not recommend using this at all since i havent tried it, i think ydotool is needed for wayland (which im in) to run this. lol.
+This would ran in a terminal but for macro-ing, it not viable. i think you need to use ydotool for it and configure the script yourself.
+You can still use this as a reference, who knows it will help